TECHNOLOGY FILE

 Risks & Side Effects

 The eleven-thousand-prompt day is itself an injury โ€” a tinnitus of small permissions that the default-open describe as a weight and the fluent never feel.
-And there is the correlation Nexus has not published: in Origin Trace audits, the most fluent veil-curators score lowest on organic-preference content.
+And there is the correlation has not published: in Origin Trace audits, the most fluent veil-curators score lowest on organic-preference content.
 The people best at choosing what strangers remember of them have the least say in what they themselves remember.
 The curated self and the colonized self appear, in the data, to be the same self โ€” privacy mastered all the way into self-erasure.

 Social Impact